 Make sure you shoot in Manual mode.
-Pay careful attention to your shutter speed, aperture, and colour temperature.
-If you want sharp images, use fast shutter speed.
-For dreamier landscape photos, use slow shutter speed.
+Pay careful attention to your shutter speed, aperture, and color temperature.
+If you want sharp images, use a fast shutter speed.
+For dreamier landscape photos, use a slow shutter speed.

 How Do I Take Nighttime Landscape Photos?

-Make sure you use a tripod and a remote to ensure that your landscape photos look sharp.
-Use a high ISO number, but make sure it’s not extreme or your photos will look too grainy.
+Make sure you use a tripod and a remote to avoid any camera shake.
+Use a high ISO number.
+But ensure it’s not extreme, or your photos will look too grainy.
 Last but not least, use manual focus and a large aperture.

 You can take dark and gloomy landscape photos with the help of a few tools and techniques.
 Remember to choose the right location, take pictures when it’s cloudy, and use a tripod at all times.

-You can take your landscape photos to the next level by using moody processing techniques in Lightroom or a similar program.
+You can take your landscape photos to the next level using moody processing techniques in Lightroom or a similar program!